-I truly believe that our attitude in life determines not only the joy (or lack of joy) we experience but it also influences our lives in very real concrete ways.
+I truly believe that our attitude in life influences our lives in very real concrete ways.
+It also determines the joy (or lack of joy) we experience.
 The way we think about things determines our actions and therefore our results.
 I know of no surer way to happiness that having an attitude of gratitude.
 Today, I am very happy to have a guest to answer the question, “What is an attitude of gratitude?” and share with us that we can teach ourselves and our kids how to have an attitude of gratitude.

 Kat Kronenberg is a debut children’s book author living in Austin, Texas.
-As a member of the Society of Children’s Book Writers and Illustrators, her hope and dream is that through reading we can encourage one another other to “follow our bliss,” stay in the arena fighting for our dreams, and allow joy and fulfillment to be our internal GPS.
+She is a member of the Society of Children’s Book Writers and Illustrators.
+Her hope and dream is that through reading we can encourage one another other to “follow our bliss,” stay in the arena fighting for our dreams, and allow joy and fulfillment to be our internal GPS.
 In addition to spreading her message through her children’s book Dream Big, she also provides interactive games that promote positive thinking, Common Core aligned discussion and project guides, and free downloadable activity sheets at www.katkronenberg.com.

 Dream Big (Greenleaf Book Group, January 2017) is available from Amazon (affiliate link below) and other booksellers nationwide.